nodejs/node/doc/api/net.markdown

 `function () { }`

-Emitted when a stream connection successfully is established.
+Emitted when a socket connection successfully is established.
 See `connect()`.

 #### Event: 'data'